Probiotics and Prebiotics: What's the Difference?

 While the idea that there are millions of little microorganisms living in your gut might be disconcerting at first, these little guys are your friends!
 Taking good care of your gut microbiome may support your overall wellness.

 There are a number of edible sources of probiotics that you can include in your diet that may support your gut.
-You may also support your gut health by eating nutrient dense prebiotic foods.
+You may also support your gut health by eating nutrient-dense prebiotic foods.
 Both of these categories of food may support good health!

 You can also add probiotics to your diet in the form of a supplement.
-Probiotic supplements may be great for anyone who doesn’t enjoy the taste of fermented, probiotic-rich foods; they can also be paired with these foods to further support your gut and the overall health.
+Probiotic supplements may be great for anyone who doesn’t enjoy the taste of fermented, probiotic-rich foods; they can also be paired with these foods to further support your gut and overall health.

-Probiotic supplements are an excellent source of gut-healthy live cultures, and may offer more of that gut healthy bacteria than a serving of probiotic foods.
+Probiotic supplements are an excellent source of gut-healthy live cultures and may offer more of that gut-healthy bacteria than a serving of probiotic foods.
 This is because probiotic supplements contain much higher concentrations of good bacteria than a regular serving of probiotic foods.

 Why Eat Probiotics and Prebiotics?